-If you enrolled in the Bronze, Bronze Plus, or Silver coverage level, you had the option to elect to contribute to an HSA.
+If you enrolled in the Bronze, Bronze Plus, or Silver coverage levels, you had the option to elect to contribute to an HSA.
 If you decided to put money in an HSA for the first time, you'll receive a welcome letter and HSA debit card in the mail.
-If you decided to put money in your HSA and you've previously contributed to the HSA, you'll continue to use your existing Your Spending Account[TM] (YSA) debit card.
+If you decided to put money in your HSA and you've previously contributed to the HSA, you'll continue to use your existing debit card.
 New money added to your account will be accessible through your current debit card.
-Your HSA debit card gives you instant access to your HSA dollars.
-When you get your debit card, sign the back of it and follow the instructions to activate it.
-If you don't receive your HSA debit card, contact YSA at 1.855.625.5500 to request one be mailed to you.
 HSA vs. FSA: Which One Should You Use?

 Heads up: If you enrolled in an HSA and a Health Care Flexible Spending Account (FSA), you will use the same debit card for both accounts.
 And YSA will automatically follow IRS guidelines on how to use each account.
 So when you use the debit card to pay for medical, dental, or vision expenses, the expense will automatically be deducted from the correct account.
-Your HSA can be used for medical, dental, and vision expenses.
-Your Health Care FSA will be "limited purpose" and can only be used to pay for eligible dental and vision expenses.
-However, once you meet the medical plan deductible, then it can be used to pay for eligible medical expenses as well.
-If you currently have money in a Health Care FSA, use it before you begin contributing to your HSA.
-This includes any "grace period" that applies during a new plan year (generally before April).
 Transfer Existing HSA Balances If you enrolled in the Bronze, Bronze Plus, or Silver coverage levels, you'll have access to an HSA.
-If you currently have money in an existing HSA with a different administrator, you can still use it to pay for qualified health care expenses.
-You may even decide to transfer your existing HSA funds to your new HSA.
-After all, why manage two separate accounts if you don't have to?
-Just remember that the sooner you do it, the sooner you'll be able to access all your money in one place.
+If you already have an HSA with an account balance, you can continue to use it for qualified health care expenses at any time in the future.
+Or, you can transfer unspent money into your new HSA so you don't have to manage two separate accounts.
+During the plan year, you can find a "transfers form" and directions through UPoint at upoint.aon.com.
+There are no tax penalties for transferring money from one HSA to another.
 How to Get Care When you get care, it helps to know what you can expect: